neurodebian/neurodebian/sphinx/vm.rst

      Click on an item to expand it

+  7.2.0 -- 03 Nov 2013
+    * VM appliance based on the official wheezy point release 7.2.
+    * Ships with updated neurodebian-* packages:
+      - installs ipython notebook and qtconsole for "Scientific Python" and "PyMVPA tutorial" welcome wizard choices.

   7.0.0 -- 15 May 2013
     * VM appliance based on the official wheezy release.
     * Uses xfce4-terminal by default (instead of urxvt/rxvt-unicode as